 - Verona Porta Nova to Venezia Santa Lucia

 I personally loved Venice, I spent 2 days with our study group and couldn’t wait to show my hubby this gorgeous place.
 Santa Lucia train station dumps you off literally in front of the Grand Canal.
 I wish I would have taken a picture of him when he saw it for the first time.
 So it’s safe to tell you that the day we cut off in Verona got used in Venice.
 We spend 2 1/2 days in Venice and still didn’t see everything we wanted to see.
 We know we will be planning a trip to Venice, maybe for one of our anniversaries, but definitely worth a 2-3 week stay.

 I booked a hotel near the train station, remember we were doing the whole heavy backpack thing.
 There was no way we could go across Venice with so much on our backs.
-I had stayed in an a small hotel with my school, of course they were completely booked.
-But I booked an even better hotel on the same street, not to mention that the staff were so friendly they gave us tips and suggested places to go.
+I had stayed in a small hotel with my school, of course, they were completely booked.
+But I booked an even better hotel on the same street, not to mention that the staff was so friendly they gave us tips and suggested places to go.
 We will give you all our in detailed Venezia adventure in another post.